yfang-project/Aire_target/README.md

 # CNN for Aire's target choices

 To investigate Aire’s target choices, we built and trained a CNN model with dilated convolutional layers and residual skip connections to distinguish the extended-promoter sequences of Aire-induced and Aire-neutral genes.
 We followed the pre-training and then fine-tuning paradigm, given the relatively small number of Aire-induced and Aire-neutral genes compared with the typical training sizes employed for large-scale models.
-Below detailed the required coding environment and script manual.
+Below detailed the required coding environment and script usage.

 ## Pre-training
 ### Environment setup